pramsey/crunchyblog/waiting-postgis-32-2/index.md

 Using the 75 invalid inputs, and comparing the two algorithms repairing those inputs, we found that the new algorithm is **2.7 times** faster than the old algorithm.
 Most people do not have a lot of invalid geometry to repair, but for those that do, the new implementation is a huge improvement.

+PostGIS 3.2 (via GEOS 3.10) will also include an improved [ST_IsValid](https://postgis.net/docs/ST_IsValid.html) that is about 30% faster than the previous version.

 ## Putting Repair in Action

 If you are accepting new geometry from third parties and want to ensure your calculations remain robust, it might make sense to **validate** them on insert and update, and then **pre-emptively repair** them before storing them by adding a [trigger](https://www.postgresql.org/docs/current/plpgsql-trigger.html) to your table.